-Required Materials: hot water, thermometer (or temperature logger sensor), timer, infrared thermometer logger sensor.
+REQUIRED MATERIALS : Hot water, thermometer (or temperature logger sensor), timer, infrared thermometer logger sensor.

-- Very carefully fill the Leslie Cube with very hot water (~80 deg.
+- 1. Very carefully fill the Leslie cube with very hot water (~80 deg.
 Celsius). - 2.
 Insert rubber stopper into top face of cube. - 3.
-Insert thermometer (or temperature logger sensor) into rubber stopper to measure water temperature. - 4.
+Insert thermometer (or temperature logger sensor) into rubber stopper to measure water temperature.
+Make sure to follow all necessary safety precautions when inserting a glass thermometer into a rubber stopper, including using gloves and silicone grease. - 4.
 Wait several minutes to allow cube to come to equilibrium. - 5.
-Point infrared thermometer logger sensor 10 cm from cube - 6.
-Record the temperature each of the vertical faces of the cube (dull black, polished black, white, and polished tin) using the infrared thermometer.
+Point infrared thermometer logger sensor 10 cm from cube. - 6.
+Record the temperature each of the vertical faces of the cube using the infrared thermometer.
 Make sure to keep the IR thermometer the same distance from the cube face for each recording.
 Monitor the water temperature to ensure the water temperature remains constant.